dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-LifeCycle.md

 - another grain or a client calls a method of a grain
 - the grain gets activated and brought to memory
+  - Constructor of the grain will be executed and DI will setup (If you have DI)
   - the grain state will be read from storage if any
   - if successful then `OnActivateAsync` is called
 - The grain will process some messages